 Dr. Park’s research agenda involves utilizing effective instructional design approaches and emerging technologies to provide optimal learning experiences in diverse learning settings.
-His research has focused on designing motivational interventions for online learners, investigating the effectiveness of multimedia technology in grades K-16 STEAM education, and exploring the educational implications of emerging technologies for learning experience design (i. e. pedagogical agent, augmented reality, and virtual simulation).
+His research has focused on designing motivational interventions for online learners, investigating the effectiveness of multimedia technology, and exploring the educational implications of emerging technologies for learning experience design (i. e. pedagogical agent, augmented reality, and virtual simulation).
 Dr. Park is an author of more than 40 publications on online learning, virtual simulation, and emerging technologies including top-tier academic journals such as Computers and Education, Studies in Higher Education, Journal of Educational Technology & Society, Computer Applications in Engineering Education, and International Journal of Human-Computer Interaction.

 Dr. Park has been an active member of the AECT, AERA, and Association for the Advancement of Computing in Education (AACE).
 In addition to regularly presenting at these professional organizations’ annual conferences, he has been serving in various capacities, including as an editorial board and ad-hoc committee member for journals and conferences, a program committee member and program planner for professional organizations, as chair, co-chair, and treasurer for special interest groups (SIGs), and as a speaker giving invited talks or attending invited events.

 Dr. Park is currently collaborating with colleagues on two projects that support optimal learning experiences in online learning environments through Learning Experience Analysis (LxA) and Motivational Regulation Chatbot.
 He is also working with colleagues in South Korea to design, develop, and validate virtual teaching simulations for teacher education.